 #1 – Pick Your Niche

-Now, the big, BIG key here is that your “niche” is simply what you intend to blog about.
-This isn’t your topic.
+Now, the big, BIG key here is that your “niche” is not simply what you intend to blog about.
+Picking a topic is not your primary concern here.

 #2 – Acquire Real Web Hosting And A Domain

 You intend to make money with this whole thing?
 Then don’t screw around with free web hosting like Blogger or Wordpress.com.
 Absolute waste of time.

 You need land you can control, where you own everything, and you can do what you want.
 To do that, you need to pay for your hosting.